 Pop into the historic Willow Tea Rooms for a spot of afternoon tea among the high-backed chairs and clean lines of Glasgow’s favourite architect and designer, Charles Rennie Mackintosh.

-3- Glasgow Green
+3- Visit the Glasgow Green

 James II granted Glasgow Green to Bishop William Turnbull and the people of Glasgow in 1450.